sailorlee97/sailorlee97/README.md

 - **2. End-to-end business network traffic identification**

   * **Background**: In order to ensure the network service quality of the router, the automl algorithm is used to identify business traffic, thereby forming an intelligent forwarding strategy.

+- **3. Machine learning system based on radiomics applied to brain surgery**

+  * **Background**: Based on imaging omics, machine learning methods were used to determine whether co-deletion of 1P /19q genes existed.
+The method is non-invasive and has great potential for treatment.
 <!---
 sailorlee97/sailorlee97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.